How much does physician credentialing cost?

-Internal Credentialing Costs are soft costs generally absorbed within a practice by either dedicated personnel or by personnel that are primarily dedicated to other tasks.
-Internal costs can be outsourced to a third party in part but still require provider interaction to some extent.
+Direct Credentialing Costs are costs generally absorbed within a practice by dedicated personnel or by personnel that are primarily dedicated to other tasks (typically in the billing department).
+Internal costs can be outsourced to a third party in part but will still require provider interaction to some extent.
 Functions of the cost are primarily related to time spent populating applications, application review, tracking down data, tracking down documents, responding to follow up requests from credentialing bodies, signing paperwork, etc.

 “We needed to make a number of assumptions in order to complete this analysis.
 The first is that the organization has a dedicated person responsible for the credentialing and that this person immediately starts working on credentialing the physician as soon as he/she signs a contract.
 We typically see a 20-40 day lag time before any real work occurs from the date of signing to the date the first application is completed.
 We also are assuming that the person doing the credentialing is familiar with all of the payers and their respective processes.
 Failure to thoroughly understand the process for each payer will inevitably lead to delays.”

 Billing Costs are hard costs associated with lost revenue from not being able to bill for charges.
 Lost revenue is absorbed by both the facilities and the provider.
 In some cases, a facility based practice may pay the provider an “income guarantee” while credentialing is completed, effectively transferring the provider’s lost revenue to the facility.
 Below estimations are based on a 182 day average length to complete health plan enrollment, per survey.

 The average time to complete health plan enrollment for PPS measured from the date we receive the provider’s information, to the effective date at the plan, is 110 days.
 Medicare average is only 55 days due to our contacts within the different Medicare administrators.